-New research suggests living in a city with poor air quality increases your chance of developing age-related macular degeneration (AMD)—a leading cause of blindness.
+Research suggests living in a city with poor air quality may increase your chance of developing age-related macular degeneration (AMD) — a leading cause of blindness.
 The study, published in the British Journal of Ophthalmology, found that residents of highly polluted areas were at least 8% more likely to be diagnosed with AMD than residents of less polluted areas.

 AMD develops when the macula, the part of the eye responsible for central vision, is damaged.